RedHatInsights/authz/api/server/README.md

-# Infrastructure/server package
+# api/server package
-The package containing multiple technical implementations of a serving/routing framework hosting our service. currently gin-gonic and echo are included.
-The actual handlers can be written in "pure go" as they are wrapped specific to the actual framework (was easier with gin, btw).
+The server package contains multiple technical implementations of a serving/routing framework hosting our service.
+The actual handlers should be defined in the handler package, with as-minimal-as-possible wrappers for the actual server implementation.
+You can see the idea (illustrative purposes, not a real impl) in EchoServer (L40).

-Also contains a small builder that builds based on a key the actual framework and returns the **interface** implementation from domain/contracts/Server.go, so this can be used inside the domain and elsewhere if needed, without tight coupling to the technical implementation.
-Currently, only "Serve" is used for demo purposes.